Healing Heart, Body & Soul: A Holistic Approach to Heart Disease

-“There have been many studies done that show how stress levels and emotions strongly affect physical health,” says Tiffany Loo, a registered nurse with the Dr. Ornish’s Program for Reversing Heart Disease™ (Ornish Reversal Program) at Straub Medical Center.
+“There have been many studies done that show how stress levels and emotions strongly affect physical health,” says Sarah Lavallee, a stress management specialist with the Ornish Lifestyle Management Program at Straub Medical Center.

 In a study conducted at Duke University, 50 percent of patients with heart disease who reported feeling isolated and said had no one with whom they could confide died within five years, versus only 17 percent of the patients who were married or had a support person.

 In another study, 1,623 heart patients were tracked over the course of five-and-a-half years.
 They were all asked the question, “What happened two hours before your heart attack?”
 They answered, “I was angry.”